collective/collective.solr/README.rst

 extremely short.
 Similarly extracting the full text of binary files and simply appending them into the search stream might not be the best approach.
 You should rather index those in a separate field and then maybe use a boost value of less than one to make the field less important.
-Given to documents with the same content, one as a normal page and one as a binary file, you'll likely want to find the page first, as it's faster to access and read than the file.
+Given two documents with the same content, one as a normal page and one as a binary file, you'll likely want to find the page first, as it's faster to access and read than the file.